aws/aws-parallelcluster/docs/source/iam.rst

 ParallelClusterUserPolicy
 -------------------------

-In case you are using sge, slurm or torque as a scheduler:
+In case you are using SGE, Slurm or Torque as a scheduler:

 ::